zzpxyx/points/README.md

 ## Design Decisions

 I've decided to use a priority queue for an easier implementation.
 In the real world, we'll probably want to use some persistent storage.

-I've also allowed a payer to have a total number of negative points temporarily since a later transaction might make up for it.
+A payer is allowed to have a total number of negative points temporarily since a later transaction might make up for it.
 Similarly, a transaction with zero points is also allowed.

+If there aren't enough points to use, the response will be 400 Bad Request with an error message.

 ## RESTful API